dnav/dynlink/draft-ietf-core-dynlink.md

 ###Observe

 The Observe method creates an observation relationship between the destination endpoint and the source resource.
 On each notification the content from the source resource is copied to the destination resource.
 The creation of the observation relationship requires the CoAP Observation mechanism {{RFC7641}} hence this method is only permitted when the resources are made available over CoAP.
 The binding entry for this method MUST be stored on the destination endpoint.
-The binding conditions are mapped as query string parameters (see {{observation}}).
+The binding conditions are mapped as query string parameters (see {{binding_attributes}}).

 ###Push